 Can I get a conforming jumbo loan with 3% down?

-No. There are loan limits for this program.
-At this time, high balance, also known as conforming jumbo loans – those that are over $548,250 – are not eligible.
+No. This program won’t let lenders exceed conforming loan limits.
+At this time, high balance, also known as conforming jumbo loans — those over $647,200 — are not eligible.

 I’m already approved putting 5% down, but I’d like to make a 3% down payment instead.
 Can I do that?

 What’s the maximum debt-to-income (DTI) ratio for the 97% LTV program?

 Your overall profile including credit score determines your DTI maximum.
 While there’s no hard-and-fast number, most lenders set a maximum DTI at 43%.
 This means that your future principal, interest, tax, insurance, and HOA dues plus all other monthly debt payments (student loans, credit card minimum payments) can be no more than about 43% of your gross income.

 Can I use the 3% down program to refinance?

 Why is the program only for first-time home buyers?

-Fannie Mae’s recent research uncovered that the biggest barrier to homeownership for first-time homebuyers was the down payment requirement.
+Fannie Mae’s research uncovered that the biggest barrier to homeownership for first-time homebuyers was the down payment requirement.
 To spur more people to buy their first home, the minimum down payment was lowered.

 Are there income limits?

 The standard 3% down program does not set limits on your income.
 However, the HomeReady 97% loan does require the borrower to be at or below 80% of the area’s median income.

 What is a HomeReady mortgage?

-This is a program that requires 3% down.
+HomeReady is another program that requires 3% down.
 It has flexibilities built-in, such as using income from non-borrowing household members to qualify.